hyponet/outline-importer/README.md

 ```

 In the above example, Importer will create two collections: dir1 and dir2,
-and document doc4.md、doc5.md will become a sub-document of doc3.
+the document doc4.md、doc5.md will become a sub-document of doc3.

 git clone: